Thursday, January 16, 2020

 Fresh juice stand

-The chicken store, drugstore, bakery, pharmacy, hair salon, barber, shoe store, and street vendors are all within a two-block radius from our house.
+The chicken store, drugstore, bakery, pharmacy, hair salon, barber, shoe store, and street vendors are all within a two-block radius of our house.
 On the main streets are dozens of restaurant options and cafes.

 Lynda and The Sparkinator